fenglisa/fenglisa.github.io/_posts/2020-07-09-my_first_cli_application.markdown

 Personality: Normal
 ```

 The ACNH community loves sharing and this CLI application utilizes the free [ACNH API](http://acnhapi.com/).
-The GitHub repository for ACNH Villager Finder can be found [here](https://github.com/fenglisa/ACNH-Villagers-CLI).

 My takeaway from this project is that building something that interests you is really what makes coding fun.
 As someone who had no interest in computer science in the past, I finally get the hype!